shoesareme/shoesareme.github.io/blog/blog4.md

-# Blog 4 - A Discussion on Infinite Multiset Cardinality (9/18/2025)
+# Blog 4 - A Discussion on Infinite Multiset Cardinality (9/18/2025-10/19/2025)

 I want to discuss a paper about *multisets* that I read awhile back.
 Specifically, the idea of the cardinality of infinite multisets.
 So, I want to cover some information about multisets, a review and interpretation of the paper, and my own ideas regarding this concept.
 The paper is titled "Infinite multisets: Basic properties and cardinality" by Milen V. Velev.
 All contents of this blog are adapted or in direct response to that paper.

 We first develop a bunch of machinery to help us analyze multisets, most of which is found in the paper itself.
-If you have already read it, please skip to [insert section here].
+If you have already read it, please skip to the Evaluation section.

 ## Background